Thanksgiving Chicken & Gravy

 How to Make Homemade Chicken Gravy

 Making homemade chicken gravy using the roasted chicken drippings is completely optional, BUT it is Thanksgiving – the best time of year for gravy!
-A rich, creamy chicken gravy complements the main course & pairs perfectly with classic sides like mashed potatoes & stuffing.
+A rich, creamy chicken gravy complements the main course and pairs perfectly with classic sides like mashed potatoes and stuffing.

 Much like my Easy Turkey Gravy recipe, I like to make this chicken gravy using all of the juicy chicken drippings that accumulate in the cast iron skillet as the bird roasts – that’s where all the best flavor is!